-- It’s not really actionable.
+- It’s not actionable.
 You won’t find much in here that will change your life.
-It’s big idea book, it’s a far cry from being a self help or biohacking title that gives you tools and strategies to live better.
+It’s a big idea book, it’s a far cry from being a self-help or biohacking title that gives you tools and strategies to live better.

-- The book is really well written.
-I found the metaphors and story telling compelling.
+- The book is well written.
+I found the metaphors and storytelling compelling.
 The author’s anthropomorphization of the different microscopic actors and events that appear in the history of genetics makes the most abstract accessible to someone like myself that loathed biology class in high school.

 - If you’re curious about genetics and biology this book will educate and delight you.
 After reading it I feel like I have a more complete grasp of genetics which heretofore my understanding of had massive gaps in.

 - If you want to understand the true implications of transhumanism, read this!